-- Gates Millennium Scholars: Each year, these scholarships are provided to 1,000 minority students studying in STEM.
+- Gates Millennium Scholars: Each year, these scholarships are provided to 1,000 minority students pursuing STEM programs.

 - National Action Council for Minorities in Engineering: This scholars program provides block grants to colleges and universities that in turn give the money to talented black, American Indian, and Latino students enrolled in engineering programs as part of their financial aid packages.

-- National Society of Black Physicists: This organization awards three scholarships, each worth $1,000, to black physics majors in their junior or senior year.
+- National Society of Black Physicists: This organization awards scholarships to black physics majors in their junior or senior year.

-- Society of Hispanic Professional Engineers Foundation: Scholarships are awarded in the amount of $1,000 to $5,000 to high school graduating Latino seniors, college undergrads and graduate students with an aptitude for a career in a STEM field.
+- Society of Hispanic Professional Engineers Foundation: Ten scholarships are available to high school graduating Latino seniors, college undergraduates, and graduate students with an aptitude for a career in a STEM field.